-Sales and marketing expenses mainly consist of advertising and promotional expenses, salary and benefits expenses, travel expenses, and facility expenses.
+Sales and marketing expenses mainly consist of advertising and promotional expenses, salary and benefits expenses, travelling and entertainment expenses, and facilities expenses.
 Advertising and promotional expenses generally represent the expenses of promotions to create or stimulate a positive image of the Sohu Group or a desire to subscribe for the Group's products and services.
 Advertising and promotional expenses are expensed as incurred.